 Ingredients

-- 1 Vazhakkai or Plantain or Raw banana
+- Vazhakkai or Plantain or Raw banana – 1

-- 5 to 7 Garlic peeled
+- Garlic cloves – 5 to 7

-- ½ teaspoon Turmeric powder
+- Turmeric powder – 1/2 tsp

-- ½ teaspoon Cumin seeds
+- Cumin seeds – 1/2 tsp

-- 2 pinch Asafoetida
+- Asafetida – 2 pinch

-- 1 Curry leaf sprig
+- Curry leaves – 1 sprig

-For Spice Paste
+For the Spice paste:

-- 1 tablespoon Whole Coriander seeds
+- Whole Coriander seeds – 1 tbsp

-- ½ teaspoon Fennel seeds
+- Fennel seeds – 1/2 tsp

 Instructions

-Make the Coconut Paste
+For the Coconut paste:

-Make the spice paste
+For the spice paste:

 - Transfer them to the same mixie jar and grind to a smooth paste using little water.
-Transfer to another bowl and set this aside.
+Transfer to another bowl and set aside.

-- Heat a pan with 1 tablespoon oil.
-Add mustard seeds and let them splutter.
-Add cumin seeds, asafoetida, curry leaves, and onion.
+- Heat a pan with oil.
+Add mustard seeds. when they splutter add cumin seeds, asafetida, curry leaves, onion and sauté till the onion turns pink.

-- Sauté till the onion turns pink.
-Add garlic and diced plantain.
-Mix well to combine.
+- Add garlic and diced plantain.
+Sauté well.
 Close with a lid and let it cook for 5 minutes in its own steam over low flame.

-- Add ½ cup water, turmeric powder, salt, and the spice paste of the roasted ingredients.
-Mix well and close with a lid.
+- Add 1/2 cup water, turmeric powder, salt and the spice paste of the roasted ingredients, mix well and close with a lid.

 - Add coconut paste.
-Mix well and at this stage, if you find that the gravy is too thick, add around ¼ cup water for the coconut paste to get cooked.
+Mix well and at this stage if you think the gravy is too thick, add around 1/4 cup water for the coconut paste to get cooked.
+Cook for another 2-3 minutes over low flame.

 Video